yun-vis/fhstp-bcc-csharp/pages/setup.md

 using System;         // System namespace (defined by C#)
                       // The "using" Directive

-namespace MyBusiness  // Application namespace (defined by the programmer) {
+namespace CRC_CSD_00  // Application namespace (defined by the programmer) {
     class Program
     {